rancher/trash/README.md

    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --file, -f "trash.yml"               Vendored packages list --directory, -C "."
+   --file, -f "trash.conf"              Vendored packages list --directory, -C "."
 The directory in which to run, --file is relative to this --keep, -k                           Keep all downloaded vendor code (preserving .git dirs) --debug, -d                          Debug logging